Autism Meltdown: Here’s What Every Autism Parent or Teacher Needs to Know About Meltdowns

 You might notice that the individual seems tense, agitated, anxious, or withdrawn.
 They might, for example, be vocal stimming or motor stimming more than usual.
 Another warning sign could be a particular change in behavior specific to that person.

 A meltdown can start quietly and build up over a certain length of time or it can happen suddenly.
-During a meltdown, someone might cry, scream, shout, lash out, kick, and/or bite.
+During a meltdown a child with autism might cry, scream, shout, lash out, kick, or bite.
+They might self-injure or harm others.

 Teenagers with autism may experience meltdowns more frequently than they did as a child.
-Meltdowns might also last longer and become more intense.
+Autism meltdowns can last longer and become more intense in teenagers.
+These changes can be due to a variety of factors including:

 What triggers autism meltdowns?